Solve linear, quadratic, conic, integer, and nonlinear optimization problems

 Model with integer variables when there are on/off decisions or logical constraints as well as when variable values must be integral.
 Routing, scheduling, planning, assignment, and capital budgeting problems are typical applications.

 Formulate problems as either goal-attainment or minimax.
 Use goal-attainment when there are optionally weighted goal values for each of the objectives.
 Use minimax to minimize the worst-case value of a set of objective functions.

 Use multiobjective optimization when tradeoffs are required for conflicting objectives.
 Examples are weight and strength in structural design and risk and return in portfolio optimization.

 Use linear least-squares solvers to fit a linear model to acquired data or to solve a system of linear equations, including when the parameters are subject to bound and linear constraints.

-Use nonlinear least-squares solvers to fit a nonlinear model to acquired data or to solve a system of nonlinear equations, including when the parameters are subject to bound constraints.
+Use nonlinear least-squares solvers to fit a nonlinear model to acquired data or to solve a system of nonlinear equations, including when the parameters are subject to bound, linear, and nonlinear constraints.

 Use MATLAB Compiler™ and MATLAB Compiler SDK™ to deploy MATLAB® optimization models as standalone executables, web apps, C/C++ shared libraries, Microsoft® .NET assemblies, Java® classes, and Python® packages.

 Generate portable and readable C or C++ code to solve optimization problems using MATLAB Coder™.
 Compile the generated code for any hardware, including embedded systems.